About Us

 • Planning and Zoning addresses a host of land use issues- including site plans, variances, land use.

-• Cultural Affairs addresses libraries, facilities for higher education, and the arts of Arlington.
+• Arts and Culture addresses libraries, facilities for higher education, and the arts of Arlington.

 • Parks and Recreation looks at new parks, maintaining existing open spaces, and developing new or expanded recreational programs